LdrPontes/CS50AI-Harvard/README.md

 # About me
 Hi!
 I'm Leandro, I work as a mobile developer and I really enjoy artificial intelligence.
-Also, I'm a studente at Federal University of Technology - Paraná (UTFPR) in Brazil.
+Also, I'm a student at Federal University of Technology - Paraná (UTFPR) in Brazil.

 If you want to contact me, please send me a message in https://www.linkedin.com/in/ldrpontes/